WestpacCXTeam/Starter-Pack/README.md

 grunt setup
 ```

-To personalise your project make sure you enter the projects name in the `package.json` under the key: `"name"`.
+The setup will make sure your project name is set in the `package.json` under the key: `"name"`.

 ```JSON
 {